tidoust/timingservice/README.md

 When a `SocketTimingProvider` instance is created, it creates a Web socket connection to the given URL and creates a `SocketSyncClock` associated with that connection to adjust the timestamps that the server sends based on an estimation of the local clock's skew relative to that of the server.

 The code uses [Woodman](http://joshfire.github.io/woodman/index.html) to output logs when it runs.
-You may change Woodman's configuration in `src/woodmanConfig.js` to log more things or to stop logging altogether.
+To log more things or to stop logging altogether, you may change Woodman's configuration used for the online timing service in `server/woodmanConfig.js`, that used for the browser examples in `examples/browser/woodmanConfig.js` and that used for the Node.js examples in `examples/node/woodmanConfig.js`.

 ## On the TODO list

 * Add missing properties on the timing object or drop them from the spec
-* Adjust the code for timing objects to run in a browsing context
 * Implement range intervals
 * Create more useful examples
 * Explore how timing objects can be used to control media elements (e.g. a video)
 * Improve the clock synchronization mechanism, be it only to take round trip times into account
+* Ensure TimingObject.timestamp is monotonic

 ## License